chandlerkent/Blender/README.md

 Blender includes a command-line utility  called `blend`.
 To use `blend`:

-    Usage: blend [OPTIONS] INPUT_FILE
+    Usage: blender.js [OPTIONS] INPUT_FILE [OUTPUT_DIR]
     Compiles a CSS file to a Cappuccino category of a theme file.
      -t THEME: Set the theme name.
 Overrides anything set in CSS file.
      -c CLASS: Set the class name.
 This will be used to create the category.
      -h --help: displays usage information (final option)

-Blender will output a Theme Descriptor file in the current directory whose name is CLASS (default ThemeDescriptors) + THEME (default DefaultThemeName) .j.
+Blender will output a Theme Descriptor file in the specified OUTPUT_DIR (or current directory if none specified) whose name is CLASS (default ThemeDescriptors) + THEME (default DefaultThemeName) .j.
 So for example:

     blend -t Aristo -c ThemeDescriptors Aristo.css -> ThemeDescriptors+Aristo.j